Criminal Defense Practice Areas

 What should I expect when I hire an attorney?

-You should expect your attorney to hear you out, and to be patient with you if you need something explained more than once.
-This is complex stuff, and totally foreign to someone who has never been in the system.
+Firstly, your attorney should hear you out.
+Similarly, your attorney should also to be patient with you if you need something explained more than once.
+For instance, the law is complicated and can be confusing to someone with limited experience in the justice system.

-You should expect your attorney to prepare you to testify in your own defense, so that if, and when you chose to remain silent, you will have fully considered the alternative.
-And if you do decide to testify, you will have been prepared.
-It is often wisest to remain silent, but that determination should not be automatic.
+Secondly, your attorney should prepare you to testify in your defense.
+Thay way, if you choose to remain silent, you will have fully considered the options.
+Alternatively, if you do decide to testify, you will have been prepared.
+Often, it is wise to remain silent.
+That being said, the determination should not be automatic.

 What should I look for in an attorney?